kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 1. Install [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/).

     **Note:** Prior to Kubeflow v1.2, Kubeflow was compatible only with Kustomize `v3.2.1`.
-Starting from Kubeflow v1.2, you can now use the latest Kustomize versions to install Kubeflow.
+Starting from Kubeflow v1.2, you can now use any `v3` Kustomize version to install Kubeflow.
+Kustomize `v4` is not supported out of the box yet.

     To deploy the latest version of Kustomize on a Linux or Mac machine, run the following commands: